pbjer/note-server/README.md

 - When creating your credentials, make sure to add `http://localhost:3030/auth/google/callback` as an Authorized redirect URI

 ## Create environment variables
-This app users dotenv to configure its environment https://www.npmjs.com/package/dotenv
+This app uses dotenv to configure its environment https://www.npmjs.com/package/dotenv

-Create a new `.env` at the root of the project based of `example.env` (provided)
+Create a new `.env` at the root of the project based off `example.env` (provided)

 ## Install dependencies
 `yarn install`